florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-01-azure-function-python-ml-part-2.markdown

 - [requirements.txt](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/requirements.txt): containing the application dependencies.
 - [.github/workflows/main_az-fct-python-ml.yml](https://github.com/florian-vuillemot/az-fct-python-ml/blob/main/part-1/.github/workflows/main_az-fct-python-ml.yml): the GitHub Action workflow.

 The previous article focused on the application and so on the `function_app.py` file.
-Here, we will be focusing on the GitHub Action workflow and so the `.github/workflows/main_az-fct-python-ml.yml` file.
+Here, we will focus on the GitHub Action workflow and the `.github/workflows/main_az-fct-python-ml.yml` file.

 ## The GitHub Action workflow
 This workflow has been created during the Azure configuration and performs the following tasks: